rossjrw/tars/README.md

 # TARS

-IRC bot for IO automation
+IRC chatbot for the [SCP Wiki](https://scpwiki.com), facilitating wiki search and internet outreach automation.

 This README contains instructions for command line usage and implementation details.
 End users looking for command instructions should look at the